tomvannuenen/corporeal/README.md

 *E.g. "data/combi"*

-It also expects data in the data folder to be titled by subcorpus--optionally with an en-dash to separate parts of the subcorpus.
+Corporeal expects .txt data in the data folder, preferrably titled by subcorpus, and optionally with an en-dash to identify separate parts of the subcorpus.

 *E.g. "Austen.txt, James.txt" or "Austen-1.txt, Austen-112.txt, James-1.txt, James-34.txt"*

+Note that Corporeal expects to be used for parsing English texts (in terms of  stopword removal and tokenizing); inputting other languages may yield less desirable results.

 <h3> Features </h3>

 <h4>Chunking</h4>
 Segments input text files in smaller size into new folder.
 User can determine the size of the chunks (number of words).
+As in all modules, the program normalizes the input texts by case-folding the word tokens and removing punctuation, in order to achieve base equivalence classing.

+<h4>Stemming</h4>
+Stems all words per file.
+User selects output:
+* One .csv file in the root folder, based on the aggregate stemmed texts, containing the top 100 words;
+* Multiple .txt files with the stemmed texts.
+These stemmed texts (with their reduced inflectional word forms) may then be used as input for other functions.

+<h4>POS tagging</h4>
+POS tags all words per file, outputs tagged files in a new folder.
+User selects output:
+* One .csv file in the root folder, based on the aggregate tagged texts, containing the top 100 words;
+* Multiple .txt files with the tagged texts.
+These tagged texts (with their reduced inflectional word forms) may then be used as input for other functions.

 <h4>Word count</h4>
 Runs through all files and outputs word count per file.